How to Make a Cheese Board with Turquoise Inlay

-It’s been a little over a year since I wrote a tutorial for making an end-grain cutting board.
+Soon after we launched this blog, I wrote a tutorial for making an end-grain cutting board.
 I didn’t want to write the post.
 I honestly didn’t think anyone would care.
-There were already hundreds (at least) of videos and tutorials for making cutting boards, so why would anyone want to read mine?
+There were already hundreds of videos and tutorials for making cutting boards, so why would anyone want to read mine?
 I was a relative newcomer to woodworking, and a total noob to blogging.
-But Handan wanted me to write it, so what choice did I have? (answer: none)
+But my wife wanted me to write it, so what choice did I have? (answer: none)

-That little tutorial, which I was so loathe to write, went on to become our best-read post, with double the page views of the next best post.
+That little tutorial, which I was totally against writing, went on to become one of our best-read posts!
 The lesson is obvious and applies to all men: always listen to your wife.
-They know things. [of course we do! -Handan]
+They know things.

-The downside to that post was that I was deluged with orders for cutting boards for the 2015 Christmas season.
+Although, looking at the picture above, maybe she had a point.
+But the downside to that post was that I was deluged with orders for cutting boards that Christmas season.
 I could accommodate a few people, but my

 basement lair workshop is not set up for mass assembly, so I had to turn most people down.
 Besides, with the labor involved, even with a substantial price tag, making boards was not an economically sound business model.
 So those Christmas boards were my last.
 I was boarded out.
 I didn’t want to look at another cutting board, unless I was chopping onions on it.

+That thought of a stone cheese “board” got me thinking.
 What if I made a new kind of cheese board?
 Something with class and elegance.
-I could write about it here, and she would get one hell of a board – an absolute one-of-a kind.
 The board I had in mind would be made of walnut with rivers of crushed turquoise inlay coursing through its grain.
 I had just the piece of wood in the basement…